Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Conclusion

-Finally, we discussed the difficulties in defining the fluctuations in the cycle efficiency, since the heat absorbed from the hot bath in a given run can be null.
-We considered the ``scaled fluctuating efficiency" $\eta_{s'}$ \cite{fei2022efficiency}. which is proportional the stochastic work, and therefore inherits its behavior.
-We analyzed the probability distribution of this definition of stochastic efficiency, showing that its possible values can be above both the Otto efficiency and the Carnot efficiency.
-There is also a nonzero probability of zero efficiency, where no work is extracted or negative efficiency, in which case that the total work is positive, i.e., the system is not operating in an engine mode.
-Finally, we checked that the relative efficiency fluctuations in our cycle respect the lower bound set by the tightest general thermodynamic uncertainty relation derived so far.
+Finally, we analyzed the probability distribution of the ``scaled fluctuating efficiency" $\eta_{s'}$ \cite{fei2022efficiency} for this cycle, showing that it can achieve values that are greater than both the Otto efficiency and the Carnot efficiency.
+There is also a nonzero probability of zero efficiency, where no work is extracted, or of negative efficiency, in which case that the total work is positive, i.e., the system is not operating in an engine mode.
+Nevertheless, the average $\eta_th$ remains below the Carnot bound, as it must.
+We also checked that the relative efficiency fluctuations in our cycle respect the lower bound set by the tightest general thermodynamic uncertainty relation derived so far.